 Q: What is Amazon GuardDuty?

-Amazon GuardDuty offers threat detection that enables you to continuously monitor and protect your AWS accounts, workloads, and data stored in Amazon S3.
-GuardDuty analyzes continuous streams of meta-data generated from your account and network activity found in AWS CloudTrail Events, Amazon VPC Flow Logs, and DNS Logs.
+Amazon GuardDuty offers threat detection that enables you to continuously monitor and protect your Amazon Web Services accounts, workloads, and data stored in Amazon S3.
+GuardDuty analyzes continuous streams of meta-data generated from your account and network activity found in Amazon CloudTrail Events, Amazon VPC Flow Logs, and DNS Logs.
 It also uses integrated threat intelligence such as known malicious IP addresses, anomaly detection, and machine learning to identify threats more accurately.

 Q: What are the key benefits of Amazon GuardDuty?